 Habitat Discovery Center

-Two years after the founding of Saving Birds Thru Habitat, Kay and Jim Charter deeded three acres of their land to Saving Birds for a home.
-Then Jim Charter headed up a group of volunteers in building our Habitat Discovery Center.
-Following that, the organization has added native trees, shrubs and native flower gardens around the property.
-The goal is to ultimately have it covered entirely with native plants.
+Soon after the founding of Saving Birds Thru Habitat, Kay and Jim Charter deeded three plus acres of Charter Scantuary, their 47-acre private bird sanctuary, to the organization to erect a "birdie home."
+After the initial "barn-raising" of the new building's framework, Jim Charter headed up a growing group of volunteers to complete the educational center, later dedicated as the Habitat Discovery Center.
+Soon after that, native trees, shrubs and native flower gardens were installed around the property.
+The vision was to ultimately have the educational nature center's grounds entirely covered with native plants.

-Our Habitat Discovery Center is located in Omena, Michigan, and is adjacent to a 45-acre private conservation effort, Charter Sanctuary, which has hosted more than sixty nesting species.
-A hundred additional species use the property for foraging during migration.
+Our Habitat Discovery Center is located in Omena, Michigan, adjacent to the private bird conservation effort, Charter Sanctuary, that has hosted, over the years, more than sixty nesting species and about a hundred additional species that forage for food as they pass through during migration.
+Resident birds of the region forage for food year round and some choose to nest there.

 Explore the Habitat Discovery Center